 This post is a collection of some of the small interesting nifty features, observations on Windows 8.1 Pro Preview mainly of its modern UI.
 Many changes have been made for better support for users who prefer a mouse and keyboard experience.
 We have already covered how to get Windows 8.1 Preview and how to upgrade Windows 8 to Windows 8.1 Preview keeping all desktop apps, settings, etc, and how to install Windows 8.1 Preview separately, dual booting it with your current OS.
 Now let us see some of its interesting features.

 These features will just be highlighted here and will be taken up in detail in later posts.

 - During installation only, you’ll come across the new Betta fish seen in Windows beta versions.
 And this will be seen when you start your system.

-- Now your Lock Screen displays pictures as a slide show, it’s a beautiful cloud powered Photo Frame which pulls photos from folders from your PC, SkyDrive and from your Phone.
+- Now your Lock Screen displays pictures as a slide show, it’s a beautiful cloud-powered Photo Frame that pulls photos from folders from your PC, OneDrive and from your Phone.

-- Easier multi-tasking.
-Now you can have up to 4 apps snapped side-by-side on the screen depending on the resolution,screen size & you can adjust how much space they occupy.
-So it’s not fixed equal sharing of screen as earlier by 2 apps in the Snap app. screen
+- Easier multitasking.
+Now you can have up to 4 apps snapped side-by-side on the screen depending on the resolution, screen size & you can adjust how much space they occupy.
+So it’s not fixed equal sharing of the screen as earlier by 2 apps in the Snap app. screen

 - Now multiple Tiles can be moved and arranged in a go and Renaming the group also becomes easier.